MathieuTurcotte/node-backoff/README.md

 #### strategy.reset()

-Reset the backoff delay to its initial value.
+Resets the backoff delay to its initial value.

 ## License